undefinedcode0/passwordGenerator/README.md

 ## I'll include libsodium here and possibly a batch script to copy it for you.

 ## A powerful password generator.
-# # # It takes some letters from a list and randomizes them.
+### It takes some letters from a list and randomizes them.
-### But it first takes the first and second arguments inputted by the user to determine the number of passwords generated and length. it has a chance to capitalize the letter or not.
+### But it first takes the first and second arguments the user inputs to determine the number of passwords generated and length. it has a chance to capitalize the letter or not.
 After this, it will print the final result.

 ### The program now takes input from the user a few builds ago.